 3. Perform In-depth Keyword Research and Analysis

 After you get rid of all unnatural links to and from your site comes the next step.
 An all-important one considering it lays the foundation stone for the structure to follow.
-Sure, good content do wonders for your website, but good content published in accordance with what the readers are searching for, how many are searching for it, and how do they want all the information presented, is the perfect recipe for SEO success.
+Sure, good content do wonder for your website, but good content published in accordance with what the readers are searching for, how many are searching for it, and how do they want all the information presented, is the perfect recipe for SEO success.
 We just cannot stress these points enough.
 They are not just readers or website traffic; they are your customers.
 And you need to understand who they are and how to best customize your offering to their benefit.

 - Keyword’s search volume?

-- Is it a popular keyword or a long tail keyword?
+- Is it a popular keyword or a long-tail keyword?

 - What is the Target Keyword and what are its LSI keywords?